EndeavourOS-Community-Editions/Community-Edition-installer-files/README.md

 ## How to get my Community Edition added into EndeavourOS installer?

-1. To use the packagechooser module in calamares we need you to add your Community Edition into the needed configuration files for calamares:
+To use the packagechooser module in calamares we need you to add your Community Edition into the needed configuration files for calamares.
+1. packagechooser.conf:
 * https://github.com/endeavouros-team/EndeavourOS-calamares/blob/main/calamares/modules/packagechooser.conf

 2. the install command entry: